Welcome to the dataset page of the KB web collection. The dataset page and its analyses will be updated every summer.

 The last challenge is that some schedules have a ‘To Date’, an end date that can be manually specified.
 Because this information was not in the original lists I could only analyse how many there were in 2021.
 There were little over 300 schedules with a ‘To Date’ in an active Target Record in July 2021 (according to database analysis).
 Most of these are ‘Quarterly’ schedules from the Society critical websites collection.
 Target Records belonging to this collection received two schedules: A quarterly schedule with a ‘To Date’ (ending in Q4 2020) and a yearly schedule with a ‘Start date’ (starting in 2021) but without ‘To Date’.
 These Target Records are therefore still active.

-This analysis was redone in July 2022, but there was no significant change.
+This analysis was redone in July 2022 and August 2023, but there was no significant change.

 It is important to note that some schedules have a ‘To Date’ because these schedules appear active in this analysis, but actually aren’t because their schedule has ended.